800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 So the regime plays on all of these different emotions to get this stuff done.

-In the meantime, what's gonna happen?
+In the meantime, what's going to happen?

-And all of this is happening at the very moment where we're being told we have too many criminals in jail, there's way too many people incarcerated, primarily people of color.
+And all of this is happening at the very moment where we're being told we have too many criminals in jail.

-It's unjust and it's unfair, and it's not the way to solve our problems.
+It's unjust and it's unfair and it's not the way to solve our problems.

 And so the impetus to imprison lawbreakers, that's being attacked now as part of the unjustness and unfairness and discriminatory nature of this country.